Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville vs. Texas Predictions & Picks: Spread, Total - November 19

-Sunday's game features the Texas Longhorns (3-0) and the Louisville Cardinals (2-1) matching up at Madison Square Garden in what should be a lopsided matchup, with a projected 83-63 win for heavily favored Texas according to our computer prediction.
-Game time is at 3:30 PM ET on November 19.
+Sunday's contest features the Texas Longhorns (3-0) and the Louisville Cardinals (2-1) squaring off at Madison Square Garden in what is expected to be a lopsided matchup, with a projected 82-64 victory for heavily favored Texas according to our computer prediction.
+Tipoff is at 3:30 PM ET on November 19.

 There is no line set for the game.